saturneric/GpgFrontend-Manual/src/content/docs/appendix/contribute.md

 If you have any technical questions or need assistance, refer to the Contact document for the maintainer's email address.
 We are here to help and encourage a collaborative development process.

-## Conclusion

-Your contributions are vital to the success and improvement of GpgFrontend.
-We appreciate your efforts to adhere to these guidelines and look forward to your innovative and high-quality contributions.
-Thank you for being a part of our community.